Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Hiking at Highbanks Metro Park, Columbus, Ohio

-Overlook and Dripping Rock Trails are the two best paths in the park (and, in our opinion, the two best Columbus Metro Park hikes overall).
+Overlook and Dripping Rock Trails are the prime paths and, in our opinion, the two best Columbus Metro Park hikes overall.

 The Overlook Trail (Trailhead MAP) is a 2-mile out-and-back trail (with an optional loop in the middle).
 The trail leads to an observation deck on 100-foot bluff overlooking the Olentangy State Scenic River.
 It is one of the best hiking spots in Ohio to see Bald Eagles, so bring your binoculars!

-Dripping Rock (Trailhead MAP) is a 2.5-mile loop trail that climbs through beautiful forested ravines – and it is one of our favorite places for a peaceful walk.
-While the trail can get crowded on weekends, on most weekdays the trail is quiet.
+Dripping Rock (Trailhead MAP) is a 2.5-mile loop that climbs through beautiful forested ravines.
+It is one of our favorite places for a peaceful walk.
+While it can get crowded on weekends, on most weekdays the trail is quiet.

 #2 Sharon Woods Metro Park